 How to Get Wilderness Permits

 Even if you don’t plan to stay in an established campground during a national park visit, backcountry wilderness permits for national park backpacking need to be obtained.
 Requirements for permits vary, so you’ll have to do your homework.
 In most cases, permits can be picked up at the park’s wilderness center the day of departure into the backcountry, but in some cases, lotteries may be implemented, forcing families to be flexible and patient.
 If you want to get an early start on the trail, you may want to stay the night prior in a campground or lodge: check for walk-in sites that do not require reservations, such as Rainier’s Ipsut Creek, or backcountry programs, such as Yosemite National Park’s, that include a backpacker’s campground for free the night before and after your backcountry escape.

+Once you can figure out which national park to visit and when you can go, start right away to make arrangements.
 Making national park camping reservations might seem daunting at first, but the process is simpler than it looks.
 You can have a fantastic campground experience.
 Just be sure to plan ahead!